The Martini or Dry Martini is a

 Variants:

-The recipe proposed by Embury was as follows:
+The recipe proposed by Embury was

 7 parts of gin